Toloka/docs/en/guide/tutorials/questionnaire-other.md

 {% note info %}

-The comparison of different kinds of the survey presets is provided in the [Overview of survey solutions](questionnaire-overview.md) section.
+There are also other survey presets in Toloka.
+The comparison of all the survey solutions is provided in the [Overview](questionnaire-overview.md) section.

 {% endnote %}